 Even if you’re an expert DIYer, some home projects need the help of a licensed home repair contractor.
 If you’ve never worked with one before, moved to a new area, or haven’t needed a contractor for some time, finding the right one can be challenging—but also very rewarding.

-Whether you’re starting a claim with America’s Preferred Home Warranty (APHW), kicking off a home project, or making sure your home runs smoothly, these tips on choosing a home repair contractor can help you find the right person for the job with very little effort.
+Whether you’re starting a claim with a home warranty, kicking off a home project, or making sure your home runs smoothly, these tips on choosing a home repair contractor can help you find the right person for the job with very little effort.

 Get Referrals from Family and Friends

 Finding a contractor you can trust to work in your home is important.
 The best way to help ensure this is to ask your network of family and friends for a referral.
 Doing so, you can start building a short list of reputable contractors that are pre-qualified to meet certain standards and requirements.

 Speaking of standards and requirements, your state should have one or more non-profit trade organizations that can help you identify contractors who have met the rigorous standards and requirements of trusted organizations.
 This shows they are being monitored by the organization and are currently in good standing.

 For example, if you live in Michigan and need a home repair contractor, the Associated General Contractors website can point you to specialty and general contractors that should be able to meet your needs.
 Similar sites can be found in other states through a quick Google search.

 Having trouble finding a trade organization in your area?
 If you’re an APHW customer, we might know a licensed local contractor in your area that can help you with covered repairs.

 Find Someone Who’s Licensed, Bonded, and Insured